 There is huge income gap between the better-off and the very poor households which is typical of rural northern Nigeria.
-The graph above shows that the better-of households earned an average income of about 2,167,454 naira (\$10,947) per annum, when compared with the average income earned by the very poor which was about 136,560 naira (\$689) per annum.
-The wealthier households earned about 15 times more than the very poor households.
-It is remarkable to note that all the wealth group earned part of teir income from crop sales.
-The very poor who cultivated about 1-2 hectares in the reference year with an average household size of 7 people also manage to sale part of their stocks.
-This is due to lack of storage facilities and the need for quick cash to upset debt by the poorer households.
+The graph above shows that the better-of households earned and average income of about 3,590,586 naira (\$18,134) per annum, when compared with the average income earned by the very poor which was about 126,320 naira (\$638) per annum.
+The wealthier households earned about 28 times more than the very poor households.
+It is remarkable to note that all the wealth group earn part of their income from crop sales.
+The very poor do not sale their own crops, most of the income comes from the casual labour.
+Comparing the sources of income within the wealth groups, we shall look at the very poor and better off households, since these are the extreme cases.

 The main sources of income in this zone include crops sales, casual labour, self employment, livestock sales and livestock product sales.
-For the better-off household, crop sales value to about 1,184,083 naira (\$5,980) per annum showing that most of the better-off in the zone are crop traders who buys crops, store and later sell when the price is high.
-Income from livestok sales and livestock product is significant since the zone is a mixture of agro pastoralist and pastorals, the income from livestock sales average about 699,400 naira (\$3,532) and from livestock product 139,971 naira (\$707).
-Self-employment which consist of petty trade (sales of clothes, tailoring ...etc) also adds to the overall income of the better-off households which is about 144,000 naira (\$727).
+For the better-off household, crop sales value to about 863,865 naira (\$4,363) per annum showing that most of the better-off in the zone are crop traders who buys crops, store and later sell when the price is high.
+Income from livestok sales and livstock product is significant since the zone is a mixture of agro pastoralist and pastoral, the income from livestock sales average about 895,226 naira (\$4,521) and from livestock product 116,845 naira (\$590).
+Self-employment which consist of petty trade (sales of clothes, tailoring ...etc) also adds to the overall income of the better-off households which is about 1,714,650 naira (\$8,659).
+Income from self employment is significant because most of the better-off are business men buying and selling livestock in big markets in the city.

 In contrast to the very poor and poor households, their main sources of income comes from casual agriculture labour which is sourced from the farms of the middle and the better-off.
-For the very poor, the average income earned from casual labour was about 74,040 naira (\$374) and the poor, 88,538 naira ((\$447).
+The very poor average income earned from casual labour was about 125,320 naira (\$633).
 The poor and the very poor also engaged in self-employment in order to generate income; this self-employment is usually done by women who are usually involved in the sales of prepared food and managing small scale grocery shops.
-Income from self-employment in the reference year for the very poor households amount to about 18,620 naira (\$94) and 32,400 naira (\$164).
+Income from self-employment in the reference year for the very poor households amount to about 66,856naira (\$3378).

 The difference between the middle and better off is that the latter have far more substantial income from selling livestock and livestock products and also depends hugely on trading crops.
-Taking all the wealth groups together, crops sale is the source of more absolute income than livestock sales.
-This doesn't mean that the zone is not productive in livestock and livestock products; but it is because there are more crops produced and the pastoralist living in the zone also engages in crop production.
-It is interesting to note that the villages selected in this zone are a mixture of pastoralist and agro pastoralist, so that the animal holdings show huge variance from one village to another.
+Taking all the wealth groups together, livestock sale and self-employment is the source of more absolute income than crops sales.